There’s a lot to think about when you’re considering relocation, especially if you’re a dog owner.

 Denver appears on nearly every “top dog-friendly cities” article ever written, and it’s pretty easy to see why.

+In fact, at least three local bars – Black Shirt Brewing Co., Denver Beer Co., and the appropriately named Watering Bowl – even allow dogs to come inside.
 And don’t worry if you prefer caffeinated beverages to the alcoholic variety, as several of the local coffee shops are dog-friendly too.

 Denver also has a good number of dog-friendly parks.
 You’ll need to keep Fido leashed at some of them, but others allow dogs to run around off-leash.
+But if you’re looking for something else, there are scads of dog-friendly activities in Denver you can enjoy.

 Denver isn’t one of the most walkable cities in the country, and you’ll obviously have to contend with cold temperatures and snow for several months each year.
 This makes it slightly more appropriate for malamutes and huskies than it is for wiener dogs, Dalmatians, and other lean and short-haired breeds.